-January 22, 2025 N/A Org: SYDKIMYL Funding for SYDKIMYL Kimberly ${\sf McGregor}$ EDUCATIONAL Education Consulting CONSULTING Topic: SEL (social emotional learning) scholars well-being 2 Support for funding of Kaiwen Cheng Yes Org: Queen City Tamara Cornish Robotics Alliance workforce development Rob Hillman Topic: Why QCRA Funding is Important to Workforce Development in Mecklenburg County.
-Clarrette Gray N/A Topic: Funding for Funding for the HBCU the HBCU Battle of Battle of the Bands. the Bands.
-N/A Daniel Cazzaniga Topic: The Asking for a housing importance of finding a solution that didn't involve solution to Charlotte's private sector cost of housing.
-Billie N/A Topic: Support for Support for park and rec Anderson funding
+January 22, 2025 N/A Org: SYDKIMYL Funding for SYDKIMYL Kimberly McGregor EDUCATIONAL Education Consulting CONSULTING Topic: SEL (social emotional learning) scholars well-being 2 Support for funding of Kaiwen Cheng Yes Org: Queen City Tamara Cornish Robotics Alliance workforce development Rob Hillman Topic: Why QCRA Funding is Important to Workforce Development in Mecklenburg County.
+Funding for the HBCU Clarrette Gray N/A Topic: Funding for the HBCU Battle of Battle of the Bands. the Bands.
+N/A Daniel Cazzaniga Asking for a housing Topic: The importance of finding a solution to solution that didn't involve Charlotte's cost of private sector housing.

+Topic: Support for